AWS Free Tier: What Actually Costs Money

 How I verify that everything is safe

 If the answer to all three is yes, then I know I am operating inside the free tier with guardrails in place.
-Nothing fancy.
-Just visibility and early warning.

 Common ways people get surprised